Maine Gov. Janet Mills enters crowded Democratic race to unseat Susan Collins

 Maine Gov. Janet Mills announced Tuesday that she'll enter the race to defeat Republican U.S. Sen. Susan Collins, a top target in national Democrats' bid to regain the Senate.

-Mills was recruited by Democratic Senate leaders after her high-profile confrontation with President Donald Trump in February, a dispute that triggered a wave of retaliatory moves by his administration against the state.
+Mills was recruited by Democratic Senate leaders after her high-profile confrontation with President Donald Trump in February over transgender athletes, a dispute that triggered a wave of retaliatory moves by his administration against the state.
 The exchange is featured in her launch ad.

+"My life's work has prepared me for this fight and I'm ready to win," Mills says in the video.
+"This election will be a simple choice: Is Maine going to bow down or stand up.
+I know my answer."

-In an interview, Mills said the interaction was a “jaw-dropping” moment that showcased Trump’s monarch-like aspirations.
-She said it also pushed her to consider running for a Senate seat that she previously never considered.
+In an interview, Mills said the interaction was a "jaw-dropping" moment that showcased Trump's monarch-like aspirations.
+She said it also pushed her to consider running for a Senate seat that she previously hadn't wanted.

-“I don’t think I could forgive myself if I didn’t give everything I’ve got to change what’s going on in a very dysfunctional government in Washington,” she said.
+She added, "I don't think I could forgive myself if I didn't give everything I've got to change what's going on in a very dysfunctional government in Washington."

 To defeat Collins, Mills will first have to navigate a potentially bruising primary.
 The contest already features more than half a dozen candidates, including two, Jordan Wood and Graham Platner, who are taking a more progressive tack.
 Platner is also channeling Democratic voters' disillusionment with party leaders and has framed Mills' candidacy as an example of their unwillingness to part ways with the "same old, tired playbook."